-On Saturday 24 March 2012 we started a new series of tango concerts and performances starts at CLUB DAUPHINE, Amsterdam.
+On Saturday 24 March 2012 we organised a tango concert and performance at CLUB DAUPHINE, Amsterdam.

-Each evening will present a combination of music concerts (with guest artists), dance performances / demonstrations and a tango salon.
-Just like Dauphine's jazz club evening, the tango evenings start with a nice dinner.
+The evening presented a combination of live music (with guest artists), dance performance / demonstration and a tango salon.
+Just like Dauphine's jazz club evening, the tango evenings started with a nice dinner.

 From July 1, 2011 Peter Greenaway & Saskia Boddeke present a grand video installation at Castle Amerongen to celebrate the re-opening of the recently restored castle .
 Through sophisticated video projections the people will be brought back to the castle for one day in history: 21 June 1680.
 In 37 minutes the story is brought on 23 different screens throughout the castle.